The International Human Rights Framework on the Right of Peaceful Assembly

 The Law on the Right to Assembly is the primary legislation in Slovakia governing assemblies.
 Notification of assemblies to the local municipality is required under the law.
 The municipality may prohibit the assembly if, among other things, it incites violence or hatred or may disturb the traffic.

-If the assembly deviates from the stated purpose, it may be dispersed.
+If the assembly deviates from the stipulated purpose, it may be dispersed.

 The Legal Framework on Use of Force During Assemblies